 Chailey Heritage Foundation was established by a very determined young lady, Dame Grace Kimmins.
 In 1903 she took over a derelict former parish workhouse in rural East Sussex.
 With her, she brought 7 disabled children from East London to their 'place in the country' where they could be cared for, medically treated and educated in what became the first purpose-built school for children with disabilities in this country.

-Today we have a national reputation for our work around communication and developing independence through powered mobility.
+Today we have a international reputation for our work around communication and developing independence through powered mobility.
 Every year we support hundreds of children, young people and their families by providing a range of world-class services, especially catering for those with a neurological motor impairment, such as cerebral palsy.

 Our aim is to provide a stimulating and inclusive environment where all young people are given every opportunity to make progress towards fulfilment and develop life skills in preparation for adulthood.